-By learning these five poi tricks, you’ll gain control of your poi and see clear progress, which will encourage you to continue learning.
+By following these five spinning tips for beginners, you’ll gain control of your poi and see clear progress, which will encourage you to continue learning.

 For each of the following beginner poi tricks, we recommend using our LED Poi Sets.
 UltraPoi LED Poi sets are designed for the type of spinning we discuss, so without them, you may get lost.
 Another note: If you find yourself struggling to achieve one of the following tricks, don’t skip ahead.
 Each trick builds upon the last, so it’s to your benefit that you learn them in order.